Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Literature Review

+The remainder of the paper is organized as follows: In Section \ref{LitReview}, we present the relevant literature. { In Section \ref{scProblemFormulation}, we formally introduce the adaptive two-stage stochastic programming over a generic setting. } In Section \ref{scAnalyticalAnalysis}, we study the proposed approach on a class of problems encompassing the capacity expansion problem and present analytical results on its performance in comparison to the existing methodologies.
+In Section \ref{approxAlgSection}, we develop algorithms for solving adaptive two-stage stochastic capacity expansion problems and derive their approximation guarantees by benefiting from our analytical results.
+In Section \ref{scComputations}, we present an extensive computational study on a generation expansion planning problem in power systems.
+Section \ref{scConclusion} concludes the paper with final remarks.
+We present all technical proofs in {Appendix \ref{adaptiveNewsvendorProof} and Appendix \ref{appendixOmittedProofs}}.

-\subsection{Literature Review}
+\section{Literature Review}

-We first review the relevant studies in the literature that adopt partially adaptive policies, specifically developed for inventory and lot sizing problems.
-These problems focus on determining the inventory and production decisions under nonstationary demand and cost structures over a multi-period planning horizon.
-Partially adaptive policies are motivated in these problem settings for establishing the coordination and synchronization of the supply chain systems over dynamic policies \citep{Silver1988}. \citet{Bookbinder1988} introduces the \textit{static-dynamic} uncertainty strategy for solving a probabilistic lot sizing problem by selecting the replenishment times at the beginning of the planning horizon and determining the corresponding order quantities at these time points. \citet{Tarim2004} extends this concept by developing a mixed-integer linear programming formulation.
-Variants of this strategy have been studied in \citet{Ozen2012, Zhang2014, Tunc2018, Koca2018} to address the stochastic lot sizing problem under different demand and cost functions, and service level constraints.
-We further note that the aforementioned supply contracting literature addresses these partially flexible settings with approaches depending on the level of flexibility allowed by the suppliers.
+We first review the relevant studies in the literature that adopt partially adaptive policies in operations management related problems, in particular for inventory and lot sizing problems.
+Partially adaptive policies are motivated in inventory and lot sizing problems for establishing the coordination and synchronization of the supply chain systems over dynamic policies \citep{Silver1988}. \citet{Bookbinder1988} introduce the \textit{static-dynamic} uncertainty strategy for solving a probabilistic lot sizing problem by selecting the replenishment times at the beginning of the planning horizon and determining the corresponding order quantities at these time points. \citet{Tarim2004} extend this concept by developing a mixed-integer linear programming formulation.
+Variants of this strategy have been studied to address the stochastic lot sizing problem under different demand and cost functions, and service level constraints \citep{Zhang2014, Koca2018}, depending on the level of flexibility allowed by the suppliers.
 These approaches mainly consider purchasing and production decisions related to a single product over a restricted number of time periods to quantify the effects of flexible commitments and options by mainly employing dynamic programming techniques or heuristics \citep{Bassok2008, ChenHuang2010}.
+However, optimizing the revision times of each decision requiring limited flexibility and the difficulty of handling various constraints have not been addressed in these studies.